idaholab/moose/modules/combined/doc/content/modules/combined/tutorials/introduction/step01.md

 ### `Variables`

-For the thermal part of the prboblem we add the `T` variable and supply an `initial_condition` of 50 temperature units (this value is right between the 0 and 100 values we're setting below for the cooling and heating BCs).
+For the thermal part of the problem we add the temperature `T` variable and supply an `initial_condition` of 50 temperature units (this value is right between the 0 and 100 values we're setting below for the cooling and heating BCs).
 Note that like the other physics variables and objects this variable is restricted to